Borja Herrera: FC Goa

 Herrera signed a short-term contract in January 2024 with Indian Super League club FC Goa, which in-turn led to permanent deal for the 2024–25 season with the club.

-On 27 September 2024, Herrera scored a hattrick against East Bengal in the league, which led his team to a 3–2 victory.
+On 27 September 2024, he scored a hattrick against East Bengal in the league, which led his team to a 3–2 victory.

+On 26 December 2025, due to uncertainty surrounding the future of the ISL, Goa confirmed they had mutually parted ways with Herrera.

+Persijap Jepara

+On 30 December 2025, Super League club Persijap Jepara announced the signing of Herrera on a year contract.